Terminology#

 Security Principal#

-You hear this term quite a bit.
-In Java and Microsoft terminology a Security Principal is an entity that can be authenticated.
+is an entity that can be authenticated.
 In practice this means user account, service account, computer account, or thread or process that runs in of a user account or computer account.
-Each security principal is represented by a unique Security Identifier (SID).

 Local Security Principals are managed by the Security Account Manager (SAM).